To the Members

-The Company has formed a Risk Management Committee and the constitution and terms ofreference of this Committee are set out in detail in the Corporate Governance Report.
-TheRisk Management Committee at its meeting held on March 02 2020 discussed the variousrisks encountered by the Company and the processes adopted by the Company to mitigatethese risks.
-The same was also reviewed by the Board of Directors at its meeting held onthe same day.
+The Company has constituted a Risk Management Committee.
+The constitution and terms ofreference of this Committee are provided in the Corporate Governance Report.
+The RiskManagement Committee at its meeting held on March 15 2022 discussed and reviewed variousbusiness risks encountered by the Company and the risk mitigation processes adopted by theManagement to address these risks.

 RELATED PARTY TRANSACTIONS